#strongwomen #writer #author #entrepreneur #blog #blogger #canadian #alberta #assault #bookreview #romance #lisakleypas

 This sums up what happens in the book in pretty much every chapter.

-So, this unbelievably toxic relationship starts off on a lie.
+So, this unbelievably toxic relationship starts off lies and coercion.
 Amanda says no to him coming into her house.
 She says no to her kissing him.
 She says no to manual stimulation.
 And Jack prides himself that he didn’t fully have sex with her under the pretense.
 Good job, dude.
 Oh, and he lies about his age from the get go, as well.
 So lies and bullying.

 Let’s take a break and talk about the characters.
 Amanda is described by herself and others as “practical” and “stubborn.”
 But nope.
 She comes apart at the mere thought of sex, and never sticks to her decisions.
 She’s a puppet pulled around by the will and decisions of other characters.
 She is independent in that she’s made her own career and lives on her own, but she’s unbelievably codependent.
 Which I understand.
-Your first relationship is overwhelming, and all-consuming, and you don’t know what to do with all of these feelings.
+Your first relationship is overwhelming, and all-consuming, and you don’t know what to do with all of those feelings.
 I can imagine this would be true even if your first relationship occurs at thirty.
 But I have to imagine that most thirty-year-olds would have a bit more sense than I did at eighteen.
-Let me know.
+Unless I’m wrong?

 Anyway, Amanda’s whole thing is that she thinks she’s unattractive.
 And she keeps going on about it.
 On and on and on, almost right up until the end.
 And at first it’s relatable.
-But it quickly becomes annoyingly cliche, and even more Fifty Shades, with that whole thing with the woman who doesn’t know she’s beautiful and doesn’t understand why the man would be so hopelessly besotted with her.
+But it quickly becomes annoyingly cliche, and even more Fifty Shades.
+The woman who doesn’t know she’s beautiful and doesn’t understand why the man would be so hopelessly besotted with her.
 But it’s obvious the author feels that Amanda is beautiful.
-So it’s just so much dissonance, and tedium, and annoyance.
+So it’s just so much dissonance, and tedium, and annoyingness.

 I’m really, really trying not to throw up here, guys, but this isn’t even close to the end.